OpenBankingUK/read-write-vrp-docs-pub/resources-and-data-models/domestic-vrps.md

 The TPP **must** ensure that the `Initiation` and `Risk` section matches the values specified in the consent.

+The ASPSP **must** ensure that the payment instruction adheres to the limitations set by the corresponding VRP consent's `ControlParameters`.

+When a payment would breach a limitation set by one or more `ControlParameters`, the ASPSP **must** return an error with code `UK.OBIE.Rules.FailsControlParameters` and pass in the control parameter field that caused the error in the `Field` field of the error message.

 If the `CreditorAccount` was not specified in the the consent, the `CreditorAccount` must be specified in the instruction.

 The TPP **must** ensure that the end-point is called with the same scope as the one used for the corresponding consent.

+The ASPSP **must** reject a payment that has `Data.Instruction.SupplementaryData` that it cannot process.

 #### Status